rust-lang/rust/text/0000-macros.md

 * Naming and modularisation (#1561).

-May be added to this RFC later (or might be separate RFCs):
+To come in separate RFCs:

 * more detailed syntax proposal,
-* hygiene improvements.
+* hygiene improvements,
+* more ...

 Note this RFC does not involve procedural macros (aka syntax extensions).